auralous/auralous/README.md

 > Music Together

-This is the `stereo-web` codebase that powers [Stereo](https://withstereo.com/) Web App.
+This is the `stereo-web` codebase that powers [Stereo Web App](https://withstereo.com/).
 It is a [Next.js](https://github.com/vercel/next.js) app written in [TypeScript](https://github.com/microsoft/TypeScript).

 ## What is Stereo

-Stereo is a completely-free and community-driven project that lets you play & listen to music in sync with friends in public or private "rooms".
+Stereo is a completely-free and community-driven project that lets you play & listen to music in sync with friends in public or private rooms.

 Stereo currently supports streaming music on [YouTube](https://www.youtube.com/) and [Spotify](https://www.spotify.com/).